Course Outline

 Course description:

 This multidisciplinary course will investigate the nature and impacts of air pollution, both in general and more particularly in the Northern BC region.
 Students will gain a systematic understanding of air pollution, including: sources, emissions, health and environmental effects, chemistry, air pollution meteorology, dispersion modelling, engineering and legislative controls, and airshed planning.
-This will be accomplished by a combination of lecture presentations, readings from assigned journal articles and optional readings from the text, guest speakers, field trips, laboratory assignments and a project.
-Resources related to ENSC 412/612 can be found in the course Moodle page located at https://moodle.unbc.ca/course/view.php?id=1728.
+This will be accomplished by a combination of lecture presentations, readings from assigned journal articles and optional readings from the text, guest speakers, field trips, and laboratory projects.
+Resources related to ENSC 412/612 can be found in the course Moodle page located at https://moodle.unbc.ca/course/view.php?id=6597.

 Textbook and readings: